 Shake and Bake Pork Chops - A copycat recipe of the boxed brand only a million times better delivering perfectly crisp, crunchy coated pork chops flavored with ingredients right from your pantry.
 A quick, simple meal to prepare that’s tasty not only for pork, but for chicken too!

 I grew up making shake and bake pork chops with the famous boxed brand when I was a kid.
 It was crunchy and slightly sweet and it was my job to shake them in the plastic bag.
 When I had my kids, I was all about creating whatever I could from scratch knowing every ingredient in my cooking.
 It also pleases me to create delicious concoctions that exceed the results from the boxed brands.
 Some may think I am crazy going through all this trouble, but it’s not trouble at all.
 I’m worth it and my family is worth it so it’s a win win.
-Besides, it takes 5 minutes to combine the ingredients.
+Besides, it takes five minutes to combine the ingredients.

 The funny thing about me and pork chops is that I hated pork when I was a kid.
 Whenever my parents served it for supper I would eat only the sides and leave the pork for them.
 Don’t know when my taste buds changed, but now I love pork.
 Slow cooked pork, pork roast, and definitely these Shake and Bake Pork Chops coated with a flavorful crispy coating.